bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cotlar.md

 * In 1945 Cotlar was appointed as a research instructor at the Universidad National de La Plata when the engineer A Martínez Civelli was rector, but six months later a new rector was appointed and Cotlar was quickly dismissed.
 * George D Birkhoff visited Buenos Aires in 1942 and immediately saw what a talented mathematician Cotlar was and said he would recommend him for a Guggenheim Fellowship.
 * He discovered two exceptional students, Mischa Cotlar and Alberto Calderón, and arranged for Calderón to study at Chicago for a Ph.D. advised by him.
-* Garrett Birkhoff, George Birkhoff's son, came across paper work in his father's papers concerning Cotlar and the Guggenheim Fellowship and he took the application forward.
 * Cotlar was recommended for a Guggenheim Fellowship by Garrett Birkhoff, which he won in 1950.
 * On 24 January 1951 Mischa and Yanny Cotlar flew from Buenos Aires to New York.
 * They spent six months at Yale University, where Mischa studied ergodic theory with Shizuo Kakutani.